 Most employees have a critical requirement to communicate with colleagues and traditional hearing protection headsets restrict the workers' ability to communicate.

-Headsets’ short-range feature allows workers to have headset-to-headset communication up to a range of 100 feet.
-This makes Sensear’s SM1P headsets the perfect hearing communication solution for keeping a social distance in high noise environments.
+Headsets’ short-range feature allows workers to have headset-to-headset communication up to a range of 150 feet.
+This makes Sensear’s SM1P headsets the perfect hearing communication solution for keeping a social distance in high-noise environments.

-Headsets offer some of the highest NRR ratings of up to 27dB with standard headsets and up to 31dB with double protection headsets to protect yourself from noise-induced hearing loss.
+Headsets offer some of the highest ratings of up to 27dB NRR with standard headsets and up to 36dB NRR with double protection headsets to protect yourself from noise-induced hearing loss.

-Noisy environments are tough to deal with, but with this knowledge, you can tackle effectively.
-Try our interactive headset selector tool or download our Buyer’s Guide to learn more about our innovative SENS® technology and hearing protection headsets.
+Noisy environments are tough to deal with, but with this knowledge, you can tackle them effectively.
+Try our interactive headset selector tool or download our Buyer’s Guide to learn more about our innovative SENS® Technology and hearing protection headsets.

 Hear Speech and Stay Protected!